teamclouday/AndroidSteering/README.md

   1. After installing apk on Android phone, tap upper left corner to see all options
   2. Connection modes:
      1. Bluetooth requires the phone to enable bluetooth and has already paired with  target PC at least once
-     2. Wifi requires the phone to connect to the `Mobile Hotspot` of Windows PC (Or  at least in the same local network)
+     2. Wifi/LAN requires the phone to connect to the the same local network as Windows PC
-        When connecting, need to enter the same IP address displayed on PC app
+        To connect, enter the same IP address displayed on PC app
         If connection failed, check if [Windows PC firewall is blocking the app](https://pureinfotech.com/allow-apps-firewall-windows-10/)
   3. Control options:
      1. `Default`: phone motion controls both acceleration and steering